xieweiAlex/English_Learning/words/2023/words-Jan.md

 **It's on the house**.

-I don’t believe much in predictions for the future, as life has a way of coming at you from left field, but I’d cautiously dare to wager that 2023 will be the year of widespread Lighting adoption as more and more of us devote time and energy to helping it along its natural path to success.
+I don’t believe much in predictions for the future, as life has a way of coming at you from left field, but I’d **cautiously** **dare to wager** that 2023 will be the year of widespread Lighting adoption as more and more of us devote time and energy to helping it along its natural path to success.

 **blissful ignorance**.
 **time preference**
 **value proposition**

 > You are taking the orange pill, which represents Bitcoin, freedom and monetary sovereignty or the blue pill, which means fiat money, debt and blissful ignorance.

-For those intimidated by that thought, you can’t expect people to understand bitcoin when they are hypnotized by fiat money, thinking it is a better viable option
+For those intimidated by that thought, you can’t expect people to understand bitcoin when they are **hypnotized** by fiat money, thinking it is a better viable option
-Any orange-pilled pleb will tell you with conviction why bitcoin is the best thing since sliced bread, and the only other option to this is to have fun staying poor.
+Any orange-pilled **pleb** will tell you with conviction why bitcoin is the best thing since **sliced bread**, and the only other option to this is to have fun staying poor.
-Once you realize money is an idea of what is valuable, and that idea isn’t concrete.
-You ponder.
+Once you realize money is an idea of what is valuable, and that idea isn’t concrete. **You ponder**.
-Gold has been deemed a relic by Bitcoiners, and stocks are proving to be volatile amid massive overprinting by the Federal Reserve.
+Gold has been deemed a **relic** by Bitcoiners, and stocks are proving to be volatile amid massive overprinting by the Federal Reserve.

 **skulk**
 **allegorically**